recite/re-cite.org/docs/create_AMA_cites.md

         * Dictionary
         * Unpublished Material
         * CDROM

-    * We implement rules for number of authors specified [here (pdf)](https://med.fsu.edu/userFiles/file/AmericanMedicalAssociationStyleJAMA.pdf) but ignore:
-        - Two or More Works by the Same Author.
-People citing multiple retracted articles by the same author is uncommon.
-We leave it for later.
-        - Introductions, Prefaces, Forewords, and Afterwords

-    * If there is a group_author, we follow advice from https://med.fsu.edu/userFiles/file/AmericanMedicalAssociationStyleJAMA.pdf

-    * If the article is a special issue, follow directions [here](https://med.fsu.edu/userFiles/file/AmericanMedicalAssociationStyleJAMA.pdf)
+	* Abbreviated journal names are available from Web of Science Journal Title Abbreviations [here](https://images.webofknowledge.com/images/help/WOS/A_abrvjt.html)

+    * We implement organization/group plus author and special issue rules according to the guide linked to above

 * **Online Articles**

-    We ignore online articles because we don't have them in our data.
-But the general rules are [here](http://library.nymc.edu/informatics/amastyle.cfm).
-Add the phrase 'retrieved from' when building references.
-Rules for the number of authors are the same as for journal articles.
+    We ignore online articles because we don't have them in our data but the general rules are provided in the guide linked to above.

 * **Conference Papers**